-Results of the fatigue testing indicated that the fatigue life for constrained dents is significantly longer than the fatigue life for unconstrained dents.
-One obvious reason for this is that an unconstrained dent has a significant level of rerounding and can never have the sustained dent depth of a constrained dent.
+Results of the fatigue testing indicated that for the same dent depth and geometry, the fatigue lives for constrained dents were significantly longer than the fatigue lives for unconstrained dents.
+One obvious reason for this is that an unconstrained dent has a significant level of rerounding that flexes during alternating pressure cycles.
 For example, a 12 percent constrained dent had a fatigue life that was 426,585 cycles, while an unconstrained dent having a residual depth after pressurization of 2.5 percent (initially 12 percent) failed after 684,903 cycles.
 Research efforts conducted for the Office of Pipeline Safety (of the U.S. D.O.T) by Texas A&M University yielded similar findings (Keating, 1997).
 Although the fatigue resistance to failure of constrained dents is much greater than for unconstrained dents, one area of concern is the capacity for puncture.
 It has been well-established that a direct correlation exists between the puncture resistance of pipes and wall thickness.
 Research conducted for the EPRG (Corder and Corbin, 1991) and PRC (Maxey, 1986) support this relationship.